 Signs of revenge spending are already evident

 Pent-up demand is expected to lead to many people spending freely once they have the possibility of doing so.
-With some countries now starting to ease their lockdown regulations due to COVID-19, there have already been signs of revenge spending.
+With some countries now starting to ease their lockdown regulations due to COVID-19, there have already been signs of revenge spending with luxury brands.
 For example, one Hermés store in Guangzhou took $2.7 million in one day after re-opening post-COVID in mid-April.

 Revenge spending is likely to be particularly beneficial to industries such as travel which have been entirely off-limits during the lockdown period.
 While there remain complexities and uncertainties about international travel such as ‘air bridges’, the intention of many wealthy consumers is clear: 70% of our affluent global sample anticipate travelling internationally again when given the green light to do so.